akka/akka-management/docs/src/main/paradox/migration.md

 If `pod-namespace` is set remove from your configuration as it will be automatically picked up from the `/var/run/secrets/kubernetes.io/serviceaccount/namespace` file that is mounted to each Kubernetes container.
 The namespace can be overridden with `pod-namespace` if this isn't the desired behavior.

+### Cluster HTTP

+The `cluster-http` module now only exposes read only routes by default.
+To enable destructive operations such as downing members set `akka.management.http.route-providers-read-only` to `false.